Carol Merrill

-Carol Merrill (born Carol Lue Hiller; January 19, 1941) is an American former television game show model best known for her appearance in Let's Make a Deal during the show's original run from 1963 to 1977.
+Carol Merrill (née Carol Lue Hiller; January 19, 1941) is an American former television game show model best known for her appearance in Let's Make a Deal during the show's original run from 1963 to 1977.

 Modeling

 While on Let's Make a Deal, Merrill would model the various prizes, present money to contestants, and perform various other tasks as an assistant to host Monty Hall.
-On Let's Make a Deal, Merrill was frequently referred to by Monty Hall by her full name, and thus became one of the first game show models to be known as such, rather than the customary first-name-only naming convention used by such shows as The Price Is Right.
+On Let's Make a Deal, Merrill was frequently referred to by Monty Hall by her full name, and thus became one of the first game show models to be known as such, rather than the customary first-name-only naming convention used by such shows as The Price Is Right (which that show also changed with the current host/producer).

 This allowed Merrill to gain wider recognition than other game show models of the time, and her celebrity status has led to many guest appearances on talk shows such as the Late Show with David Letterman, Good Morning America, and Geraldo.
 As Hall once put it, "I never said 'door' without saying 'Carol Merrill.'
 'Let's see what Carol Merrill has behind door No. 2.'
 'What Carol Merrill has in the box.'
 So she and Jay Stewart, my announcer, became stars.
 Everywhere we went, people would say, 'How's Carol?'
 'How's Jay?'"

 Merrill, along with long-time Let's Make a Deal announcer Jay Stewart, made an appearance in 1986 on the finale of The All-New Let's Make a Deal, modeling a zonk (200 pounds of bananas) along with Stewart.
 After learning that the contestant traded $1,427 for the zonk, Merrill decided to let him have the $1,427 anyway while Stewart gave him a banana bunch to go with the money.
+Merrill has also appeared in 2010 and 2013 on the Wayne Brady version, and for a 60th anniversary (2023) episode broadcast in November 2023.